List of The Great British Bake Off finalists (series 1–7): Series 3 (2012)

-There was no elimination the sixth week after John sustained a major injury to his finger and could not complete the last bake.
-The judges determined it would be unfair to eliminate anyone.
+There was no elimination in the sixth, week after John sustained a major injury to his finger and could not complete the last bake.
+The judges therefore determined that it would be unfair to eliminate anyone.

 John Whaite (winner)

 John Whaite (born 1988/89), winner of the third series, was a University of Manchester graduate student studying law at the time of the series.
 Whaite was raised in Wigan.
 He also has two older sisters.
 He attended the University of Oxford twice.

 After Bake Off, Whaite graduated with a law degree.
-He then attended London school of Le Cordon Bleu.
+He then attended the London branch of Le Cordon Bleu.

-In January 2016, Whaite also established his eponymous cookery school, John Whaite's Kitchen Cookery School, a converted 400-year-old barn on his family's farm in Wrightington, Lancashire.
+In January 2016, Whaite established his eponymous cookery school, John Whaite's Kitchen Cookery School, a converted 400-year-old barn on his family's farm in Wrightington, Lancashire.
 He appeared in ITV's Lorraine, This Morning, What's Cooking?, The Alan Titchmarsh Show and Sunday Brunch.
 He also co-presented ITV's cooking competition series Chopping Block with Rosemary Shrager in 2016–17.
 He also regularly appeared as a guest of presenter Steph McGovern's Channel 4 talk show Steph's Packed Lunch.

 Whaite announced his engagement with his partner Paul Atkins, a graphic designer, in July 2017.

-Whaite was a contestant on the nineteenth series (2021) of Strictly Come Dancing, appearing as part of the first ever male same-sex pairing with professional Johannes Radebe.
+In 2021, Whaite was a contestant on the nineteenth series of Strictly Come Dancing, appearing as part of the first ever male same-sex pairing with professional Johannes Radebe.
 Whaite and Radebe in December 2021 became one of two finalist pairs but then lost the contest to another pair, actress Rose Ayling-Ellis and dancer Giovanni Pernice, via public vote.

 Whaite wrote the following cookbooks: John Whaite Bakes (2013), John Whaite Bakes at Home (2014), Perfect Plates in 5 Ingredients (2016), Comfort: Food to Soothe the Soul (2018), and A Flash in the Pan (2019).

 Brendan Lynch

 Brendan Lynch (born 1948/49), runner-up of the third series, was a semi-retired company director at the time of the series.
 Two years after Bake Off, in 2014, Lynch was treated in four months for his chronic ulcerative colitis, to which he attributed stress during the Bake Off filming and consumption of his own bakes.
 Since then, he consumed nutritional supplements and reduced use of sugar, lactose and gluten in order to control the condition.

+Also, after Bake Off, Lynch taught cookery courses around the UK and baking skills to dementia-diagnosed people with classic recipes that they could remember from years ago, exhibited cooking/baking events at food festivals and cruises, and wrote recipes for British national newspapers.
+In early 2014, he was a judge at a local junior school's charity baking contest.